photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 !!! tldr ""
     When *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
-To do this, set `PHOTOPRISM_READONLY` to `"true"` in the `environment` section of your `compose.yaml`[^2] file.
-You can additionally [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.
+To do this, set `PHOTOPRISM_READONLY` to `"true"` in the `environment` section of your `compose.yaml` file.[^2] You can additionally [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.

 ##### /photoprism/storage